Understanding Mediation and Arbitration · · 15 min read

 Assess Communication Style and Rapport with Arbitrators

 • Listening Skills: Can you sense their capacity for active listening?
-An effective mediator should show empathy and a genuine understanding of your concerns and positions.
+An effective should show empathy and a genuine understanding of your concerns and positions.

 • Feedback Mechanism: How does the mediator handle feedback?
 Promoting open dialogue throughout the arbitration process fosters trust and encourages a more cooperative atmosphere.